rcl-cloud-apps/cloud101/2-resource-groups.md

 ![rg](images/rg-list.PNG)

 if you don't see the new Resource Group, wait a few minutes and click on the refresh link.
-Sometimes a may take a few minutes time to create a new resource on Azure.
+Sometimes a may take a few minutes to create a new resource on Azure.